tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - most patients have a single peak of PD-1 blockade-induced immune reinvigoration despite on-going treatment
  - responding exhausted T cells in blood contain TCR clonotypes shared with tumor infiltrating T cells
  - ratio of exhausted T cell reinvigoration to tumor burden predicts clinical response
+# TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
+## Abstract
+ - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning
+ - TCR RNA expression doesn’t affect clonotype quantification, **meaning that you can't infer clonotype frequencies from RNA levels?**
+## Introduction
+ - TCR repertoire refers to assembly of TCR sequences
+## Other TCRseq methods
+### Multiplex PCR
+ - uses pool of primers that targets all V and J germline genes to amplify entire V(D)J rearrangements, or specifically CDR3 region
+ - can introduce amplification biases due to differential primer efficiency
+### 5' RACE
+ - rapid amplification of cDNA ends
+ - uses a single primer that targets known C-gene region of mRNA transcripts
+ - associated with poor efficiency of template switch that adds 5' adapter in only 20-60% of RNA molecules
+## RNA-based assays allow clonotype quantification
+### DNA-based assays
+ - DNA is more stable and present at fixed copy numbers (easier quantification)
+ - DNA from irrelevant V and J segments not part of rearranged TCR sequence is still present, introducing noise
+ - DNA includes both TCRβ alleles while only one is usually present (allelic exclusion)
+### RNA-based assays
+ - RNA reflects what T cell expresses
+ - large RNA copy number increases sensitivity
+ - RNA is compatible with UMIs to correct amplification and sequencing errors
+ - RNA is thought to bias clonotype quantification because of variations in TCR expression among cells, so they perform scTCR-seq to look at TCR mRNA and clonotype (TCR expressing same TCR at protein level) frequencies in same assay
+### scTCR-seq
+ - tumor infiltrating lymphocytes in melanoma patients
+ - T cells express 10 TCRα and 21 TCRβ (presumably unique) mRNA molecules on average (**just 1 per cell though right, so in each patient on average see 10 and 21 unique TCRα and TCRβ mRNA molecules, respectively, on average?**)
+ - TCR expression varied 2-fold around median in 70% of cells
+ - intra-clonotype TCR expression heterogeneity similar to inter-cell heterogeneity, so TCR expression is not clonotype dependent
+ - different T cell states express TCRs to similar degrees (activated cells' TCR expression slightly lower)
 # The role of metabolic dysfunction in T-cell exhaustion during chronic viral infection
  - dysfunction of T cell metabolism contributes to exhaustion
- - naive and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning
+ - naive (Th0) and memory T cells rely mostly on OXPHOS and FA oxidation for energy, metabolism reprogrammed upon antigen recognition (generates energy but also fuels intermediates for nucleotide, amino acid, and FA synthesis and mitochondrial function, all important for T cell proliferation, differentiation, function), enhanced glycolysis ("Warburg effect", lactic acid fermentation rather than TCA despite normoxic conditions which is less efficient ATP production wise but faster kinetically, glycolysis also helps create intermediates for biomolecule synthesis) important reprogramming during CD4<sup>+</sup> and CD8<sup>+</sup> T cell activation and functioning
  - downregulation of glycolysis, augmented lipolysis and FA oxidation in exhausted T cells
 # The yin and yang of co-inhibitory receptors: towards anti-tumor immunity without autoimmunity
  - co-inhibitory receptors: PD-1 (CD279), CTLA-4 (cytotoxic T lymphocyte-associated antigen-4, CD152, high sequence similarity to co-stimulatory CD28 that it outcompetes for ligands B7-1/2), TIGIT (T cell immunoglobulin and ITIM domain, in CD28 protein family), TIM-3 (T cell immunoglobulin and mucin-domain containing protein-3), LAG-3 (lymphocyte activation gene-3)